 With the recent pandemic and a global recession in our midst affecting all kinds of markets, businesses are looking for ways to save money and remain competitive.
-At Mobilise we have been asked by customers to find new innovative ways to save costs on digital services whilst still delivering at an ever increasing pace.
+At Mobilise we have been asked by customers to find new innovative ways to save costs on digital services whilst still delivering at an ever-increasing pace.

 But does reducing costs on IT infrastructure necessarily lead to a poorer service?

 As an AWS Well Architected Partner and Kubernetes Certified Service Provider, we are uniquely positioned to offer customers the latest in Cloud technology and solution designs.
-With that in mind, we have been working with customers to pair two amazing technologies together and produce enterprise grade level platforms at a fraction of the cost.
+With that in mind, we have been working with customers to pair two amazing technologies together and produce enterprise-grade level platforms at a fraction of the cost.

 What is Kubernetes?

-Well, we have covered this over a series of blogs previously, so it’s worth checking those out – but basically Kubernetes is an open-source platform for orchestrating your containerised workloads with a tonne of cool features.
+Well, we have covered this over a series of blogs previously, so it’s worth checking those out – but basically, Kubernetes is an open-source platform for orchestrating your containerised workloads with a tonne of cool features.

 What are AWS Spot Instances?

-Spot Instances take advantage of spare compute power that Amazon is not using, essentially EC2 instances that are sitting idle.
+Spot Instances take advantage of spare computing power that Amazon is not using, essentially EC2 instances that are sitting idle.
 Amazon offers these spot instances at a massively discounted rate – up to 90% off the on-demand price!

 Okay so how do these two technologies work together?